meret-haeusler/DORIAN/README.md

 * Apache Maven 3.9.10

 ### OS Requirements
-DORIAN was test on the following systems:
+DORIAN was tested on the following systems:
 * macOS: Sequoia (15.5)
 * Linux: Ubuntu (22.04.5)